tpjoynt/tpjoynt.github.com/blog/index.md

 tagline: Words
 ---

-Things are still a little rough around the edges.
+Things are still a little rough around the edges, but I'll be adding content and tweaking the layout and features periodically.

 ## Posts